-- 6620.Teaching Specific Voice Types (3) P: MUSC 6617,6618,6619.
+- 6620.
+Teaching Specific Voice Types (3) P: MUSC 6617, 6618, 6619.
 Vocal anomalies and their ramifications of the applied voice teacher when teaching specific voice types, i.e., tenor or soprano. - 6625.
-Concert Choir (I) Open to all graduate students.
+Concert Choir (1) Open to all graduate students.
 May be repeated for credit.
 Study and performance of musical compositions for choral ensemble. - 6635.
-University Chorale (1) Open to all graduate students.
+University Chorale (I) Open to all graduate students.
 May be repeated for credit.
 Study and performance of musical compositions for large mixed voice choral ensemble. - 6665.
 Chamber Singers (1) Open to all graduate students by audition.
 May be repeated for credit.
 Study and performance of repertoire for small mixed voice vocal ensemble. - 6705.
 Marching Band (2) Open to all graduate students.
 May be repeated for credit.
-Preparation and performance of selected marching band repertoire. - 6715.
+Prepare and perform selected marching band repertoire. - 6715.
 Concert Band (1) Open to all graduate students by audition.
 May be repeated for credit.
-Preparation and performance of selected concert band repertoire. - 6735.Wind Ensemble (I) Open to all graduate students by audition.
+Prepare and perform selected concert band repertoire. - 6735.
+Wind Ensemble (I) Open to all graduate students by audition.
 May be repeated for credit.
-Preparation and performance of wind ensemble repertoire. - 6745.
+Prepare and perform wind ensemble repertoire. - 6745.
 Symphony Orchestra (I) Open to all graduate students by audition.
 May be repeated for credit.
-Preparation and performance of orchestral repertoire. - 6775.
+Prepare and perform orchestral repertoire. - 6775.
 Jazz Ensemble (I) Open to all graduate students by audition.
 May be repeated for credit.
-Preparation and performance of jazz repertoire. - 6785.
-Symphonic Band (1) Open to all graduate students by audition.
+Prepare and perform jazz repertoire.

+- 6785.
+Symphonic Band (I) Open to all graduate students by audition.
 May be repeated for credit.
-Preparation and performance of selected symphonic band repertoire. - 6925.
-Men's Glee Club (1) Open to all male graduate students by audition.
+Prepare and perform selected symphonic band repertoire. - 6925.
+Men's Glee Club (I) Open to all male graduate students by audition.
 May be repeated for credit.
-Preparation and performance of selected repertoire for men's chorus. - 6935.Women's Glee Club (1) Open to all women graduate students by audition.
+Prepare and perform selected repertoire for men's chorus. - 6935.
+Women's Glee Club (1) Open to all women graduate students by audition.
 May be repeated for credit.
-Preparation and performance of selected repertoire for all women's chorus.
+Prepare and perform selected repertoire for all women's chorus.